johndshea/funke-wiki/README.md

 * fix funky placement of tobias head icon

 * sessions are not persistent across server restarts by default.
 Check the express-session page for ways to do it.

+* add proper column/row formatting to each view page as per materialize guidelines (remove from layouts.ejs) - http://materializecss.com/grid.html